·

 What is Gentle Productivity?

-Gentle productivity may mean different things to different people, but for me it's about being able to continue to make progress towards a goal, but in a way that doesn't lead to total exhaustion through overworking.
+Gentle productivity may mean different things to different people, but generally, it's about being able to continue to make progress towards a goal, but in a way that doesn't lead to total exhaustion through overworking.

 It's a way to plan the route to your goals that not only acknowledges any limitations you may have to deal with, but also encourages you to use rest and flexibility as tools for productivity.